gbmhunter/blog/content/electronics/components/inductors/_index.md

 The following diagram shows this:

-{{< img src="inductors-in-parallel-with-equation.png" width="608px" caption="Two inductors in parallel is the equivalent of one inductor whose inductance is given by the reciprocal equation in this image."  >}}
+{{% figure src="inductors-in-parallel-with-equation.png" width="608px" caption="Two inductors in parallel is the equivalent of one inductor whose inductance is given by the reciprocal equation in this image."  %}}

 ### Inductors In Series